Umatilla National Forest: Human history

-The forest was the site of the School Fire, the largest fire in the contiguous United States of 2005.
+In 2005, the forest was the site of the School Fire, the largest fire in the contiguous United States that year.

+In 2025, after a two year investigation, Shane Dee Caldwell, who lived near the forest, was convicted of poaching hundreds of Native American artifacts from illegal archaeological digs within the forest.
+A total of 522 artifacts were recovered from his house and subsequently restored to custody of the Nez Perce tribe.

 Wildlife

 Common wildlife in the Umatilla National Forest include moose, elk, bighorn sheep, black bear, mountain goat, mule deer, white-tailed deer, timber wolf, cougar, coyote, badger, Merriam's turkeys, transplanted Rio Grande wild turkeys, blue and ruffed grouse, Franklin's grouse, chinook salmon, coho salmon, steelhead, rainbow trout, brook trout, and lake trout.

 Wilderness

 More than 20 percent of the Umatilla National Forest is classified as wilderness: